Circumpolar Rock Garden

 sulfate.
 I also have my soaker hose system

 set up so it misses the heathers.
 I hand water them.
+Over

 - They hate nitrogen.
 Do not give them things like blood